edgeimpulse/aws_workshop/0_Overview/Overview.md

 		/edgeimpulse/device/<EdgeImpulseDeviceName>/inference/output

-{% hint style="info" %}
+>**_NOTE:_**
-This component will attempt to capture camera devices so typically it cannot be installed in the same edge device that has the "edge-impulse-linux-runner" component (described prior) at the same time.
+>This component will attempt to capture camera devices so typically it cannot be installed in the same edge device that has the "edge-impulse-linux-runner" component (described prior) at the same time.
-{% endhint %}

 #### "EdgeImpulseSerialRunnerServiceComponent" Greengrass Component